 Reliability & safety

-Volkswagen generally has an enviable reputation for quality and reliability, although the brand would probably have liked to rank higher than 17th out of 30 manufacturers in our 2019 Driver Power owner satisfaction survey.
+Volkswagen generally has an enviable reputation for quality and reliability, although the brand would probably have liked to rank higher than 17th out of 30 manufacturers in our most recent Driver Power owner satisfaction survey.

 However, delving deeply into our survey results, the comments made by owners didn’t seem quite as scathing as the scores it was punished with.
 In fact, despite owners rating the up! below average for reliability and build quality, only 2% of them reported one or more faults in the first year of ownership.
 It should be remembered, though, that the e-up! was included within the up!’s results, and owners may have enjoyed a more positive experience.

 Back in 2011, the petrol version of the up! scored five-stars in its Euro NCAP safety test, but since then the rules have become more stringent.
 In late 2019, the e-up! was tested again and awarded a three-star safety rating.
-The e-up! comes with several standard safety features, such as electronic stability control, automatic emergency braking, ISOFIX child-seat mounts and a seatbelt reminder.
-However, the e-up! lost two stars for having adult and child occupant safety scores of 81% and 83% respectively.
+The e-up! comes with several standard safety features, such as electronic stability control, ISOFIX child-seat mounts and a seatbelt reminder.
+However, the e-up! lost two stars for missing out on some newer safety tech.